 At the base of the Coat of Arms is the motto: !ke e: /xarra //ke written in the Khoisan language of the /Xam people.
 When translated into English, the phrase means "Diverse People Unite".
 On either side of the motto, pairs of elephant tusks symbolize wisdom, strength, moderation and eternity, all of which are attributes associated with the mighty African elephant.
 The tusks enclose two ears of wheat, which serve as a traditional emblem of fertility and represent the development of the country's potential as well as the nourishment of its people.

-At the center of the foundation, oval is a gold shield, intended to symbolize spiritual defense.
+At the center of the foundation, the oval is a gold shield, intended to symbolize spiritual defense.
 On the shield are depicted two Khoisan figures.
 The Khoisan are the oldest inhabitants of South Africa and a symbol of the country's rich heritage.
 The figures on the shield are based on the Linton Panel (a world-famous piece of rock art now housed in the South African Museum in Cape Town), and face each other in greeting and unity.
 The figures are also intended to be a reminder of the collective sense of belonging that comes from national identity.